ibexa/documentation-developer/docs/administration/back_office/content_tab_switcher.md

 # Tab switcher in content edit page

 Tabs switcher allows separating the default field types in the content type from the field types that enhance the content with new functionalities.
-The best example of such field types are SEO or Taxonomy, as these are not typical field types but a field types that handle functionalities for the whole content object.
+The best example of such field types are SEO or Taxonomy, as these aren't typical field types but a field types that handle functionalities for the whole content object.

 The following example shows how to add a Meta tab with automatically assigned Taxonomy field type.